ccoutant/dwarf-locations/024-revise-operations.md

 >         - Z: X
 >         - Y: Z
 >         - X: Y
+>
+>   The DW_OP_rot operation rotates the first three stack entries.
+The
+>   entry at the top of the stack (including its type identifier)
+>   becomes the third stack entry, the second entry (including its
+>   type identifier) becomes the top of the stack, and the third entry
+>   (including its type identifier) becomes the second entry.

 In section 3.3 replace the operation descriptions as follows: